IMMM-SFA/naturf/README.md

 ### User guide

-Our user guide provides in-depth information on the key concepts of `naturf` with useful background information and explanation.
-See our [User Guide](https://immm-sfa.github.io/naturf/user_guide.html)
+Our [user guide](https://immm-sfa.github.io/naturf/user_guide.html) provides in-depth information on the key concepts of `naturf` with useful background information and explanation.

-### Contributing to `naturf`
+### Contributing

 Whether you find a typo in the documentation, find a bug, or want to develop functionality that you think will make `naturf` more robust, you are welcome to contribute!
 See our [Contribution Guidelines](https://immm-sfa.github.io/naturf/contributing.html)